- Discover CRC

 What Worked?

 The mid-term targets and implementation mechanisms for climate change within the City of Toronto run parallel to those to develop a sustainable community.
-They have resulted in supportive financial mechanisms (See case study concerning energy performance contracting), have created a substantial network of interested parties, and have demonstrated that success is possible.
+This has resulted in supportive financial mechanisms (see case study concerning energy performance contracting), has created a substantial network of interested parties, and demonstrated that success is possible.
 To a large degree, much of the success of both agencies can be attributed to the continuing strong support of the City of Toronto Council as well as local community leaders.
-In the case of the Toronto Atmospheric Fund, the initial endowment as well has enabled the agency to focus on the development of new projects and community collaboration as opposed to fund raising.
+Also, in TAF's case the initial endowment enabled the agency to focus on the development of new projects and community collaboration as opposed to fund raising.

-BBP and TAF have initiated several innovative financing vehicles that have resulted in the go-ahead of several projects.
-Included within this are the loan Recourse Fund in the case of BBP and the substitution of leasing arrangements for purchases of appliances in the case of TAF.
-TAF has also pioneered techniques to finance energy efficiency improvements in new condominiums using ongoing condominium fees as opposed to initial purchase prices for the condominium units as a means to make the financing of the improvements more amenable to home-owners.
+The BBP and the TAF have initiated several innovative financing vehicles that have resulted in the go-ahead of several projects, ncluding the BBP's Loan Recourse Fund, and the TAF's substitution of leasing arrangements for purchases of appliances.
+The TAF has also pioneered techniques to finance energy efficiency improvements in new condominiums using ongoing condominium fees as opposed to initial purchase prices for the condominium units as a means to make the financing of the improvements more amenable to home-owners.

 What Didn’t Work?

-The planning process is essentially target-based, and not supported in any methodical sense with concomitant adjustments to municipal planning and/or decision processes.
-The upshot of this is that it is difficult to initiate and/or implement, but impossible wider projects such as an energy-savings project that requires the co-operation of a multi-residential building, a near-by factory and a local school to be fully effective or even financially viable.
+The planning process is essentially target based, and not supported in any methodical sense with concomitant adjustments to municipal planning and/or decision processes.
+The upshot of this is that it is difficult to initiate and/or implement wider projects, such as an energy-savings project, that require the co-operation of a multi-residential building, a near-by factory or a local school to be fully effective or even financially viable.

 Financial Costs and Funding Sources

-The Energy Efficiency Office forms part of the municipal government of the City of Toronto, and as such its operating costs are subsumed within the City’s budget.
-Funding for projects initiated through the programs of the Energy Efficiency Office come from:
+The EEO forms part of the municipal government of the City of Toronto, and as such its operating costs are subsumed within the city’s budget.
+Funding for the EEO's projects comes from:

-the Energy Efficiency Office, mainly for smaller demonstration-style projects such as the Employee Energy Efficiency at Home Project, and planning and policy development;
+1. the EEO, mainly for smaller demonstration-style projects such as the Employee Energy Efficiency at Home Project, and planning and policy development;

-the Toronto Atmospheric Fund for bridge financing of energy efficiency projects; and
+3. the TAF for bridge financing of energy efficiency projects; and,

-the innovative Better Buildings Initiative Loan Recourse Fund to finance projects within the multi-residential and medium/small buildings sectors through loan securitization and adding loan repayments to gas.
+4. the BBP's innovative Loan Recourse Fund to finance projects within the multi-residential and medium/small buildings sectors through loan securitization and adding loan repayments to gas.

-The City of Toronto endowed the Toronto Atmospheric Fund with $26 million in 1992 following the sale of real property assets.
-The Toronto Atmospheric Fund uses income received from this endowment to finance loans and grants to projects initiated within either the private or public sectors.
+In 1992, the City of Toronto endowed the TAF with $26 million following the sale of real property assets.
+The TAF uses the income from the endowment to finance loans and grants to projects initiated within either the private or public sectors.

 Research Analysis